 Free CAIA Level II Methods and Models Practice Questions

-Work through methods and models for the CAIA Level II exam.
-Questions cover credit risk models (Merton, KMV, reduced-form), binomial tree valuation, factor models, directional strategies, PCA, regression, and relative value methods.
+Methods and models on CAIA Level II covers structural credit risk models (Merton, KMV), reduced-form models, binomial tree valuation, factor models, principal component analysis (PCA), regression-based approaches, and relative value methodologies.

 Sample Questions